shunkenney/torchvista/README.md

 # torchvista

 An interactive tool to visualize the forward pass of a PyTorch model directly in the notebook—with a single line of code.
+Works with web-based notebooks like Jupyter and Google Colab.

 ## ✨ Features

-### Interactive graph with drag and zoom support
+#### Interactive graph with drag and zoom support

 ![](docs/assets/interactive-graph.gif)

-### Collapsible nodes for hierarchical modules
+#### Collapsible nodes for hierarchical modules

 ![](docs/assets/collapsible-graph.gif)

-### Error-tolerant partial visualization when errors arise (e.g., shape mismatches) for ease of debugging
+#### Error-tolerant partial visualization when errors arise (e.g., shape mismatches) for ease of debugging

 ![](docs/assets/error-graph.png)